Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Interpretations

 We now discuss the parameter space for two different scenarios that we specified at the beginning of this section, i.e., single-mediator and double-mediator scenarios.
 For both possibilities, we take dark photon as our mediator appearing in the dark matter scattering process for illustration.
 Therefore, both quark- and lepton-related production channels including P1 through P4 come into play in the single-mediator scenario, while signal detection via nucleus scattering D1 (for COHERENT and CCM) and electron scattering D2 (for JSNS$^2$) is available in both scenarios.
 In the double-mediator scenario, we will choose baryon number-gauged dark gauge boson for production of dark matter as a concrete example, while arguing that the dark photon nevertheless governs the scattering signal.
 The main purpose of showing two different types of scenarios is due to the fact that in any realistic model, there can be more than one mediators associated with multiple gauge bosons, scalars, etc.

 {\bf Single-mediator scenario}: In Figure~\ref{fig:limits_single_mediator}, we exhibit the expected 90\% C.L. sensitivity reaches for COHERENT with CsI and LAr (current and future), CCM, and JSNS$^2$ in the context of the single-mediator scenario, with the mass ratio of dark matter to the mediator fixed to be 3.
 We plot $Y=\epsilon^2\alpha_D(m_\chi/m_V)^4$ versus the mediator mass $m_V$, using our energy and timing cuts from \eqref{eq:energycut} and \eqref{eq:timecut}.
+We find that P1 (i.e., meson decays described in section~\ref{sec:production}) make a dominant contribution to the determination of sensitivity reaches, while the others are subleading.
 The relevant existing limits from BaBar~\cite{Lees:2017lec}, LSND~\cite{deNiverville:2011it}, MiniBooNE~\cite{Aguilar-Arevalo:2018wea}, and NA64~\cite{NA64:2019imj} are also shown for comparison, and the excluded regions are shaded by respective colors.
 We also show the thermal relic abundance line (black solid) consistent with the observed abundance in Figure~\ref{fig:limits_single_mediator} where the mediator couples to electron and quarks.
 The relic density calculation presented here is obtained semi-analytically including all available channels ($\chi\bar{\chi}\to e^+e^-, \mu^+\mu^-, \pi^+\pi^-$, etc.) in increasing $m_V$, and the result agrees with the \texttt{MicrOMEGAs}~\cite{Belanger:2018ccd} calculation for the same parameter space.